DUNE-DAQ/nanorc/README.md

 This tutorial will guide you through the one-host minidaq example.

+This tutorial assumes you run on a linux host with /cvmfs mounted, such as lxplus.

 ### Setup
 First, pick a folder you really like and set up a build environment there as per instructions at https://github.com/DUNE-DAQ/minidaqapp/wiki/Instructions-for-setting-up-a-v2.4.0-development-environment